Nowhere in yearbook design can a series of small or minor changes add up to create a dramatic difference as easily as yearbook fonts.

 The Basics of Yearbook Fonts

-The kicker (though it’s not mentioned in that study) is that it all depends on where you’re reading.
+Readability is an important factor when setting your yearbook style guide.
 On printed paper—like yearbooks—the fastest, easiest-to-read fonts are usually serifs.
 On computer screens, like on this blog, the fastest, easiest-to-read fonts are usually sans serifs.

 Sans Serif Fonts